 All your letters followed an organized pattern that makes it easy to talk about them.
 First you told me something about yourselves - about your family, your school, your studies, sports, music, dance, your future hopes.

 Second, you wrote on your favorite and less favorite parts of Confirmation preparation.

 Third, you got to the heart of the matter - what Confirmation is and why it matters, who the Holy Spirit is, and how the Spirit will influence your life, now and in the future.

-Fourth, you spoke of how you will live your faith as followers of Jesus dedicated to his mission in the world.
+Fourth, you spoke of how you plan to live your faith as followers of Jesus dedicated to his mission in the world.

-In telling me about yourselves, I sensed a lot of excitement, joy, and generosity, as you prepared to be confirmed.
+In telling me about yourselves, I sensed a lot of excitement, joy, and generosity as you prepared to be confirmed.
 But one thing also stood out - you're pretty busy.

 Being a junior in high school is a very busy and pivotal year.
-That was true even when I was a junior in high school, back in 1968 (I think that was the year when they invented the wheel).
+That was true even when I was a junior in high school, back in 1968.
+(I think that was the year they invented the wheel.)

-Yes, you've juggled lots of responsibilities, including getting ready for Confirmation - not easy.

-But I'd also say that's a pretty good practice run for what life is like as an adult Christian.
+Yes, you juggle lots of responsibilities, including getting ready for Confirmation.
+But, you know, that's a pretty good practice run for what life is like as an adult Christian.

 Life only gets busier.
-Faith can gets lost in the mad scramble.
+Faith gets lost in the mad scramble.
 We have to be intentional.

 Confirmation has a lot to do with being an intentional Catholic Christian.

-Thanks to the Holy Spirit we choose to make the Faith a real part of our lives no matter how busy we are and no matter how difficult it can sometimes be.
+Thanks to the Holy Spirit we choose to make the Faith a real part of our lives no matter how busy we are and no matter how difficult life can sometimes be.

 I loved your thoughts on the most and least favorite parts of Confirmation preparation.
+One of you visited the Vatican and saw the Pope - that's pretty spectacular!